nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 == Changelog ==

+= 6.2.5 =
+* fix issue with notification message not being updated on successfull votes
+* added reset for radio and checkbox controls on page refresh

 = 6.2.4 =
 * fixed issue with GDPR/CCPA checkbox when having multiple polls on the same page
 * fixed issue with Results and Get Code icons not showing